 As for aftercare, much like with tooth fillings, the standard dental hygiene habits of brushing twice or three times a day and flossing regularly will help keep them stain-free and healthy.
 The process itself is short and recovery is almost immediate.

-Contact us today for more information on affordable Porcelain Veneers in Costa Rica!
+Contact us today for more information on affordable Costa Rica Veneers!